-OUTCOME / BENEFITS Pre-surgical planning with the virtual model, and use of the patient-specific guide intra-operatively, resulted in time saved during theater.
-Accuracy in the cuts to the bone, and securing of the implant, also improved the procedural outcome.
+OUTCOME / BENEFITS Pre-surgical planning with the virtual model, physical model and the use of the patient-specific guide intra-operatively resulted in time saved during theater.
+In addition, this improved accuracy of the cuts to the bone, and securing of the implant, as well as an improved procedural outcome.
 Realignment surgery proved to be a success with post-op x-rays showing good placement of the plate and alignment of the radiocarpals.
 A patient presented with an atypical impending fracture, potentially caused by bisphosphonate infusion.
 A closing wedge osteotomy for tri-planar correction was required to restore biomechanical function of the femur.
 The orthopaedic surgeon requested patient-specific anatomical models for pre-surgical planning and simulation, as well as surgical cutting guides which would be used in theatre.
-Description 3D LifePrints segmented the patient's CT scan to build a virtual model of the patient's femur.
+DESCRIPTION Insight Surgery segmented the patient's CT scan to build a virtual model of the patient's femur.
 In collaboration with the surgeon, optimum cutting planes for the osteotomy were decided upon.
 The biomedical engineer then designed a surgical cutting guide which would allow the surgeon to recreate these cuts accurately in theatre.
-The guide was printed in sterilisable material at 3D LifePrints' controlled environment and delivered to the hospital's team for sterilisation.
+The guide was printed in sterilisable material in Insight Surgery's controlled environment and delivered to the hospital's team for sterilisation.
 A replica of the femur was printed in wood-like material to allow the surgeon to practice the procedure with a dummy guide before live surgery.
+INSIGHT SURGERY CASE STUDY